 In the past 20 years, marijuana laws have been more lax in various places.
-Now, 33 states allow herbe to be used medicinally legally and ten recreationally.
+Now, 33 states allow weed to be used medicinally legally and ten recreationally.
 In October 2018, Canada made history by becoming the second country after Uruguay in 2012 to legalize cannabis use entirely.

 Australia isn’t the only country with confusing cannabis laws; Europe’s are also a little unclear.
 Although using small amounts of weed is tolerated in many European countries, it is still technically illegal throughout most of the continent.